Presidency of Ma Ying-jeou: Inauguration

-Ma officially won on 22 March 2008 with 58% of the vote, ending eight years of DPP rule and becoming officially recognized as the sixth president of the Republic of China.
-Ma won with 7,659,014 votes against Hsieh's 5,444,949 votes.
-Ma's overwhelming victory in the presidential election gave him political mandate to make changes in Taiwan.

 Ma took office on 20 May 2008.
 The inaugural ceremony took place in the Taipei Arena in Taipei.
 A state dinner took place in Kaohsiung the same day.

 Ma was named among the 2008 Time 100 in its "Leaders & Revolutionaries" section.
-He is described by Time as "one of those rare politicians who have an opportunity to shape the destiny not only of their own nation but also of an entire region."
+He is described by Time as "one of those rare politicians who have an opportunity to shape the destiny not only of their own nation but also of an entire region".

 On 12 August 2008, Ma embarked on his first foreign trip as president.
 Ma's visit centered upon improving relations with Taiwan's Latin American allies.
 He attended the inaugurations of both Leonel Fernández of the Dominican Republic and Fernando Lugo of Paraguay.
-Ma also made a stop at Panama and met with President Martin Torrijos.
+Ma also made a stop at Panama and met with President Martín Torrijos.
 There was an emphasis that there would be no new aid packages during the visits; if any new economic aid were to be announced, they would be announced from Taiwan and not from abroad.
 The trip included U.S. stop-overs in Los Angeles, Austin, and San Francisco.
 Ma's trip across the Pacific was via commercial flight and only chartered a smaller jet from the United States; he was accompanied by an 81-member delegation.